 Share each other’s processes.
 Besides learning how data scientists work, share your processes and the tools you use in production, like Git, Tekton, or Kubernetes.
 In the spirit of open source, give them a peek into your processes.

 Use a common platform for collaboration.
-Common cloud-native AI development platforms like Red Hat® OpenShift® Data Science support and encourage collaboration between you and your data science team.
-It democratizes the use of AI tools and allows teams to implement and accelerate intelligent application development.
+Common cloud-native AI development platforms like Red Hat® OpenShift® AI support and encourage collaboration between you and your data science team.
+The platform democratizes the use of AI tools and allows teams to implement and accelerate intelligent application development.

 3 Learn to work with model training tools